EMERGENCY RECOVERY SUPPORT PROGRAMS:

 Download this printable guide from Healthy Acadia of recovery support services and substance use treatment in the Down East region.

 A safe place to get support from peers during recovery.
-Resources, mentoring, education and support to others affected by a loved one’s drug use.
+Resources, mentoring, education and support .
+For anyone seeking recovery, in recovery, and affected others.

 Discovery House: Calais 454-1300